Brodee042/Assembly-Projects/README.md

 # Assembly Projects

-This repository has the individual projects that I have completed using MASM assembly language and it also highlights competency on various concepts.
-Below is a quick overview of what what each project does.
+This repository has the individual projects that I have completed using MASM assembly language and it also highlights some of my competency on various concepts.
+Below is a quick overview of what each project does.

 ## Projects Overview